 Want to stay motivated to stick to your weight loss goals?
 Start rewarding yourself!
-We’re sharing tips on how to stay motivated in your weight loss efforts and some great weight loss rewards for your journey!
+We’re sharing tips on how to stay motivated in your weight loss efforts and some great non food weight loss rewards for your journey!

 If you’re working on losing weight but keep hitting roadblocks along the way, you might be missing an important step in your weight loss journey: rewarding yourself the right way.